Anti-corruption: Non-state actors in the field of asset recovery

 One prominent field of activism for non-state actors (NSAs) is the area of international asset recovery, which describes the activity of returning property to its legitimate owners after it was illegally acquired through corrupt actions.
 The process describes the whole procedure from gathering information on the criminal offence that initiated the transfer of assets, over their confiscation to their return.
 While recovery is mandated by UNCAC, it is not an activity singularity conducted by governments but attracts actors with different backgrounds, including academia, the media, CSOs, and other non state actors.
 In this field of anti-corruption activism, representatives of the civil society are often taking a different stance than in other areas, as they are regularly consulted for assisting administrations with their respective expertise and are hence enabling state actions.
 Such strong role of NSAs was also recognized by UNCAC's States Parties.

+Anti-corruption activism

+Anti-corruption advocacy has increased public awareness of corruption, but was criticized for focusing on perceptions of corruption instead on corruption itself, top-down strategies and limited success in reduction of corruption.